Be it social media, banking, shopping, or daily online transactions, we all depend on our mobile phones these days.

 - Verify that all test code is not included in the final production build of the app;

 - Talk about security during your review meetings with a minimum cadence of twice a month.
-This will help developers think of security as and when they are development.
+This will help developers think of security as and when they are developing.

-- Appoint a security person in charge from the developement team who is responsible for looking into the logs / monitoring tools to audit and see if some new security issue is present that got missed previously.
+- Appoint a security person in charge from the development team who is responsible for looking into the logs/monitoring tools to audit and see if some new security issue is present that got missed previously.

-Adopting security changes is as much about consistency as much as it is learning new tools.
+Adopting security changes is as much about consistency as it is about learning new tools.
 Building consistency will go a long way in adopting security as a process by everyone on the team.
 Spending smaller chunks of time spread across the calendar will give you more results compared to spending all the effort on the same week.
-Developers will get more aware and make it part of their existing testing / design discussions they are having.
+Developers will get more aware and make it part of their existing testing/design discussions they are having.

 Are there any challenges you faced in adopting security best practices while developing an app?
 Tell us about it in the comments below and let’s discuss how we can fix them!